rcl-ssl/docs/workloads/app-service.md

 ## Step 1 : Create the SSL/TLS Certificate

-- Create the SSL/TLS certificate by using the:
+- Create the SSL/TLS certificate in the RCL Portal by using the:
     - [Azure App Service](../portal/azure-appservice.md) option

 ## Step 2 : Certificate Automatically Bound to the App Service